Richard

 I qualified as a physiotherapist in 1972 and moved to Buxton to study for a post-graduate certificate in hydrotherapy at the Devonshire Royal Hospital.

-While still working as a physio - now as Head of Central Therapies in Mental Health for North Staffs - I have gained my BSc Hons in Earth Sciences with the Open University.
+While still working as a physio - as Head of Central Therapies in Mental Health for North Staffs - I gained my BSc Hons in Earth Sciences with the Open University.
 I was assistant to Richard in the NKOS project.

 Like Richard, I was a Mountain Rescue team member and formerly secretary of Buxton Mountain Rescue Team.
 My other interests include bird watching, crafting and geology.